• Hungarian Language

 Pros

-• Intelligent Rank: Smart: The Box Heeler dogs have great intelligence.
+• Intelligence Rating: Smart: The Box Heeler dogs have great intelligence.

-• Trainability: Box Heeler dogs are easy to train.
+• Training Difficulty: Box Heeler dogs are easy to train.

-• Health Issues: Box Heelers are commonly healthy dogs.
+• Health Concerns: Box Heelers are commonly healthy dogs.

-• Grooming: Effortless: The Box Heeler requires minimal grooming.
+• Grooming Requirements: Effortless: The Box Heeler requires minimal grooming.

 • Drooling Tendency: The Box Heeler is a perfect example of a low drooling tendency.

-• Watchdog Ability: Box Heeler dogs are one of the best watchdogs.
+• Watchdog Rating: Box Heeler dogs are one of the best watchdogs.

-• Adaptability: Box Heeler dogs adapt well to lifestyle changes and different living environments.
+• Lifestyle Adaptability: Box Heeler dogs adapt well to lifestyle changes and different living environments.

 • Good For First Time Owners: Box Heeler dogs are good for novice owners, due to their easy-going personality.